-As a millennial, I’m the supposed cause of a lot of problems.
+As a millennial, I’m supposed to cause a lot of problems.
 Just a few of the things I’ve been credited for killing in the past ten years are the Olympics, diamonds, bar soap, marriage, and of course, socializing.

 Facebook, Twitter, and Snapchat are ruining our attention spans and ability to actually talk to other human beings, right?